-Germany’s Auto Industry and the Climate Change Action of Using e-Cars
+Germany’s Auto Industry, EVs, and Climate Change Action

-Home / Climate Adaptation / Germany’s Auto Industry and the Climate Change Action of Using e-Cars
+Home / Climate Adaptation / Germany’s Auto Industry, EVs, and Climate Change Action

 climate change and Germany's car production

-“Running On Empty – Will Germany’s Car Industry Survive?” a fascinating documentary that DW Documentary produced and narrated by Torben Schmidt takes a deep look at Germany’s car industry and the challenges it is facing in a new era that sees the rapid emergence of electric cars.
+“Running On Empty—Will Germany’s Car Industry Survive?” is a fascinating documentary produced by DW Documentary and narrated by Torben Schmidt.
+It takes a deep look at Germany’s car industry and the challenges it is facing in a new era that sees the rapid emergence of electric cars.

-DW Documentary (2019) talks about Germany’s success in combustion and diesel engines as a result of more than a hundred years of work and its proud automobile culture.
-The documentary showed how Norway is already dishing out fossil-fueled and plans to be fully electric in 6 years time.
+The DW Documentary (2019) discusses Germany’s success in combustion and diesel engines as a result of more than a hundred years of work and its proud automobile culture.
+The documentary also shows how Norway is already producing fossil fuels and plans to be fully electric in six years.

 It then features China, with its giant market, starting to create electric cars for its people.
-With a market as big as China, Germany can have a big chunk of the market if it transitions to electric cars, Schmidt’s says.
+With a market as big as China, Schmidt says Germany can have a big chunk of the market if it transitions to electric cars.

-Schmidt’s narrates how Norway, a country that has become rich in oil is now banning fossil-fueled cars in six years’ time.
-He says that 65 per cent of new cars sold are electric or hybrid in Norway, comparing it to Germany’s 7 per cent.
+Schmidt narrates how Norway, a country that has become rich in oil, will ban fossil-fueled cars in six years’ time.
+He says that 65 per cent of new cars sold in Norway are electric or hybrids, compared to Germany’s 7 per cent.
 Schmidt says this happened because of political will.

-In Norway, it sees climate protection as an opportunity and not a threat to its economy.
-It is a leader in electric car infrastructure in Europe and even in the world, providing cheaper public parking, and the use of bus lanes for electric cars.
+Norway sees climate protection as an opportunity and not a threat to its economy.
+It is a leader in electric car infrastructure in Europe and even the world, providing cheaper public parking and using bus lanes for electric cars.

 Charging stations and parking garages are standard.
-Electric cars are cheaper in Norway because it is exempt from taxes on fossil-fuelled cars, Schmidt says.
+Schmidt says electric cars are cheaper in Norway because the country is exempt from taxes on fossil-fuelled cars.

-In the documentary, Shmidt interviews people from the electric car industry, experts in the auto industry, and former German auto industry executives.
+In the documentary, Shmidt interviews people from the electric car industry, auto industry experts, and former German auto industry executives.

 Why is Germany slow to transition to making electric cars?